redhat-partner-solutions/crucible/README.md

 - [ipmitool](https://github.com/ipmitool/ipmitool) #For PXE deployment
 - [nmstate](https://github.com/nmstate) # For baremetal deployment

 **Important Note** The `openshift-clients` package is part of the [Red Hat OpenShift Container Platform Subscription](https://access.redhat.com/downloads/content/290/).
 The repo [must be activated on the bastion host](https://docs.openshift.com/container-platform/4.14/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli-rpm_cli-developer-commands) before the dependency installation.
 It is used for the post-installation cluster validation steps.

 #### RHE8

-For RHEL 8.8+ `ansible` is not longer avialable in the standard repos so you will need to enable the repo for ansibe engine 2.
+For RHEL 8.8+ `ansible` is no longer available in the baseos repository.
+In order to install `ansible` the 'Red Hat Ansible Engine' repository will need to be enabled.

 ```bash
 subscription-manager repos --enable ansible-2-for-rhel-8-x86_64-rpms
 ```

 To install the required packages for RHEL8:

 ```bash
 dnf -y install ansible python3-netaddr skopeo podman openshift-clients ipmitool python3-pyghmi python3-jmespath nmstate
 ```